-Judges 1 The People Were Lazy And Disobedient, Therefore The Conquest Was Incomplete.
+Judges 1-2:6 The First Intro: The Conquest Was Incomplete.

 Joshua had passed away, but the taking of the remainder of the promised land was not complete, so the people asked the LORD who should lead them in battle, and the LORD chose Judah (vv.
 1-2).
 Judah joined forces with Simeon, whose inheritance was within Judah, and the two of them committed to help each other take their respective territories (v.
 3 Cf. Josh.
 19:1).
 They proceeded to conquer the Canaanites and Perizzites, and they cut off the thumbs and big toes of Adoni-Bezek who said, “Seventy kings with their thumbs and big toes cut off used to gather scraps under my table; as I have done, so God has repaid me.’” (v.7).
 He died in Jerusalem.
 Thus the LORD God showed himself sovereign over all kings and kingdoms, and that the conquest of his land for his people was also recompense for men like Adoni-Bezek.
 They then proceeded to take Jerusalem and Hebron (vv.
 8-10).

-Joshua’s partner Caleb then put out a challenge that whoever took Kirjath Sepher would be given his daughter Achsah as wife.
-Othneil his younger brother took it, and so married Achsah who asked her father for a blessing of a field and springs of water (vv.
+Joshua’s partner Caleb put out a challenge that whoever took Kirjath Sepher would be given his daughter Achsah as wife.
+Othneil, the son of his younger brother Kenaz, took it, and so married Achsah who asked her father for a blessing of a field and springs of water (vv.
 11-15).
 Judah and Simeon also continued in their conquests of the Canaanites at Zephath, “and utterly destroyed it” (v.
 17).
-“Also Judah took Gaza with its territory, Ashkelon with its territory, and Ekron with its territory.
-So the LORD was with Judah.
-And they drove out the mountaineers, but they could not drive out the inhabitants of the lowland, because they had chariots of iron” (vv.
-18-19).
+Judah, on the other hand could not drive out the inhabitants of the lowland, because they had chariots covered with iron (v.
+19).
 Near the end of the period of the judges, under Samuel, a similar condition existed.
 The children of Israel were at a disadvantage because they had no blacksmiths to make for them the weapons of war that they might employ against the Philistines (I Sam.
 13:19-22).
 The point that should be made however, is that even though God commanded them to completely defeat the inhabitants, he also said that it would in some cases take time (Ex.
 23:29-30; Dt.
 7:22-23).